trixirt/rocFFT/README.md

 There are several clients included with rocFFT:
 1. rocfft-rider runs general transforms and is useful for performance analysis;
-2. rocfft-test runs various regression tests;
+2. rocfft-test runs various regression tests; and
-3. rocfft-selftest runs various unit tests; and
-4. various small samples are included.
+3. various small samples are included.

 Clients are not built by default.
 To build them: